aldettinger/camel-quarkus-workshop/README.md

 ### Let's configure a consumer and a producer

 With the help of both Camel Quarkus and Camel documentations, we should now be able to create a simple route.
-Let's move to the part5 folder.
+Let's move to the part 5 folder.

 For instance, in the *DEV terminal*, type as below: